PaddlePaddle/Paddle/doc/design/file_manager/RESTAPI.md

 ```
 GET /dir: List all files in a directory
-POST /dir: Touch a directory
+POST /dir: Create a directory
 DELETE /dir: Delete a directory
 ```